-B.1.
-Franchise Tax Exemption for Growth and Prosperity (GAP) Areas
+Franchise Tax Exemption for Growth and Prosperity (GAP) Areas manufacturers processors services warehouses

-A franchise tax exemp eligible businesses incl • ten (10) years for certain busi inesses locating in a GAP area.
-The manufacturers processors distributors wholesalers services warehouses research and dev velopment or goods, including products o ed by MDA which will create a 0 businesses cannot claim the ex s • gaming businesses or c 1 on facilities
+A franchise tax exemption is available for a period of ten (10) years for certain businesses locating in a GAP area.
+The eligible businesses include:

+- distributors - wholesalers

+- research and development - sellers of products or goods, including products of agriculture - others as determined by MDA which will create at least ten (10) jobs

+EXCEPTIONS: These businesses cannot claim the exemption.

+retail establishments

+gaming businesses or casinos

+electrical generation facilities